davidallendj/opaal/README.md

 ## Troubleshooting

 - Make sure all remote hosts in config file are reachable.
-- If you get a CSRF violation error, try clearing the cookies in your browser.
-- If you only want to receive an ID token, comment out the other URLs in config.
-This may be changed in the future.
 - The JWKS url can be found from your authentication server's OpenID configuration `curl https://<your authetication server>/.well-known/openid-configuration`